 Tom McMillen has had a highly diversified and successful career in the three very high-pressure and competitive worlds of sports, business, and politics, while also maintaining a long-term commitment to public service.

-McMillen currently serves as the Chairman of the National Foundation on Physical Fitness, Sports and Nutrition, a new, congressionally authorized foundation that he worked to establish.
+McMillen currently serves as the Treasurer of the National Foundation on Physical Fitness, Sports and Nutrition, a new, congressionally authorized foundation that he worked to establish and on which he previously served as Chairman.
 The goal of the Foundation is to help support with private funds the initiatives of the Council on Physical Fitness, Sports and Nutrition, which receives very limited funds for its programs.
 The creation of this foundation is the culmination of over 40 years of McMillen’s commitment to the President’s Council.

 From 1987 to 1993, Mr. McMillen served three consecutive terms in the U.S. House of Representatives from the Fourth Congressional District of Maryland.
 In Congress, Mr. McMillen served on the Banking, Finance and Urban Affairs Committee, the Energy and Commerce Committee and the Science, Space and Technology Committee.
 He was unanimously elected as President of the Democratic freshman class of the 100th Congress.
 While in Congress, Mr. McMillen held the Maryland record for consecutive House floor votes, casting 2,050 votes in a row during his first five years in office.
 He served as Chairman of the Congressional Chesapeake Bay Caucus, Co-Chairman of the Congressional Biotechnology Caucus, and Vice-Chairman of the Federal Government Task Force.